Pistonite/celer/docs/src/plugin/getting-started.md

 plugin.
 Built-in plugins are implemented in Rust and has higher performance.
 :::
 :::warning
 Plugins can be specified multiple times.
-They will NOT be de-duplicated and you usually want to avoid it.
+Duplicates will NOT be removed, and you usually want to avoid it.
 For example, you might be `use`-ing a config file someone else made where a plugin is already specified.
 :::